Definition of a pass in a subject

 The current 48% rule permits a student who fails a compulsory subject with a final mark of 48% or above to be granted additional assessment.
 Where additional assessment has been awarded on this basis, the candidate's final mark in the subject cannot exceed 50%.

-Due to the challenges that some students may be facing as a result of COVID-19 the JD Board of Examiners have approved an amendment to this rule for first half year studies in 2020.
+Due to the challenges that some students may be facing as a result of COVID-19 the JD Board of Examiners have approved an amendment to this rule for 2020 and 2021.

 The rule has been updated to allow a student who fails a compulsory subject with a final mark of 45% or above to be granted additional assessment.
 Where additional assessment has been awarded on this basis, the candidate's final mark in the subject cannot exceed 50%.